quanteda/spacyr/README.md

-returned is the [Universal tagset for parts-of-speech](http://universaldependencies.org/u/pos/all.html), a general scheme that most users will find serves their needs, and also that provides equivalencies across langages. **spacyr** also provides a more detailed tagset, defined in each spaCy language model.
+returned is the [Universal tagset for parts-of-speech](http://universaldependencies.org/u/pos/all.html), a general scheme that most users will find serves their needs, and also that provides equivalencies across languages. **spacyr** also provides a more detailed tagset, defined in each spaCy language model.
 For English, this is the [OntoNotes 5 version of the Penn Treebank tag set](https://spacy.io/docs/usage/pos-tagging#pos-tagging-english).